spiceminecraft/Nexo-Documentation/general-usage/commands.md

 ## ℹ️ Nexo Version

-This command simply shows you the version of Nexo.\
+This command shows you the version of Nexo running on your server.\
-If using devbuilds, we might ask you to give us the full jar-file name.
+If using developer builds and asking for support, we might ask you to give us the full jar-file name.

 #### Usage: `/nexo version`